 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 The IHG® Rewards Club Premier Credit Card is one of two new IHG co-brand cards from Chase, replacing the discontinued IHG® Rewards Club Select Credit Card.
-The IHG Rewards Premier Card is a mid-tier hotel rewards card sporting an $89 annual fee, and featuring an 80,000 point signup bonus, an anniversary free night award, 4th night free on award stays, and complimentary Platinum Elite status.
+The IHG Rewards Premier Card is a mid-tier hotel rewards card sporting an $89 annual fee, and featuring a 100,000 point welcome bonus, an anniversary free night award, 4th night free on award stays, and complimentary Platinum Elite status.

 Replacing a card that has been a mainstay of the U.S. points and miles scene since its release, the IHG Rewards Premier Card has big shoes to fill if Chase and IHG want the card to retain a position as a cornerstone rewards card.